pelias/pbf2json/README.md

+pbf2json creates a JSON stream of openstreetmap data from any PBF extract, you can pick-and-choose only the bits of the file you want, the library will take care of de-normalizing the relational data (nodes/ways) so you can put it straight in to your favourite document-store, inverted index or graph database.

 ### Run from pre-built binary

 You don't need to have `Go` installed on your system to use one of the binary files in `./build`: